PROJECT ENQUIRY

 Malvern

-Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations, and home extensions in Malvern under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
-Malvern's Victorian and Edwardian period homes each present their own structural conditions and planning requirements under the Stonnington Planning Scheme.
-Every project begins with a site visit and honest assessment of your specific property before any scope or price is discussed.
+Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations and home extensions in Malvern, all under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
+Malvern's Victorian and Edwardian period homes each present their own structural conditions and heritage controls under the Stonnington Planning Scheme.
+Every project begins with a site visit and an honest assessment of your property before any scope or price is discussed.

 EXPLORE OUR SERVICES